Pantone’s colour of the year calls for some respite

 With so much going on, this awareness can either propel us into positive action, which would require compassion and tolerance; or lead us to doom.
 Would you not prefer the former?

-In spite of everything that is making it difficult to feel much beyond anxiety, anger and frustration, pink fuzz has a hopeful vibe that calls for some respite.
+In spite of everything that is making it difficult to feel much beyond anxiety, anger and frustration, peach fuzz has a hopeful vibe that calls for some respite.

 Pantone’s colour of the year calls for some respite